doctrine/orm/docs/en/reference/events.rst

 events during the life-time of their registered entities.

--  ``onClassMetadataNotFound`` - Loading class metadata for a particular requested class name failed.
-Manipulating the given event args instance allows providing fallback metadata even when no actual metadata exists or could be found.
-This event is not a lifecycle callback.
 -  ``preFlush`` - The ``preFlush`` event occurs at the very beginning of a flush operation.
 -  ``onFlush`` - The ``onFlush`` event occurs after the change-sets of all